Lockheed says makes breakthrough on fusion energy project

 Lockheed said it had shown it could complete a design, build and test it in as little as a year, which should produce an operational reactor in 10 years, McGuire said.
 A small reactor could power a U.S. Navy warship, and eliminate the need for other fuel sources that pose logistical challenges.

-U.S. submarines and aircraft carriers run on nuclear power, but they have large fission reactors on board that have to be replaced on a regular cycle.
+U.S. submarines and aircraft carriers run on nuclear power, but they have large fusion reactors on board that have to be replaced on a regular cycle.

 * Hedge funds slashed bullish bets on U.S. crude oil (New throughout, updates prices and market activity, adds adds CFTC data)